rubyaustralia/roro/2019/10/201910-rorosyd.md

 ---

+---

 # [fit] *Next Meetup*
 # [fit] 12 November 2019
 # [fit] **_(2nd Tuesday of the month)_**
-# [fit] *at* your place ??
+# [fit] *at* Jora

 ^
-The next meetup will be on the 12 November 2019 at your place!
-Seriously, if you want to host please let us know.
+The next meetup will be on the 12 November 2019 at Jora, located at Level 2, 80 Pacific Hwy, North Sydney, 2060.
+No need to remember that now as it will be in the details for the next meetup, but thanks to Jora for hosting our next meetup!

 ---